 We recently had a request from a client to use WordPress’ native video player (media embed).
-To be honest, even though it’s been around since WP 3.6 (August 1, 2013), I had never used it.
+To be honest, even though it’s been around since WP 3.6 (August 1, 2013), we had never used it.
 We always recommend using Wistia, or at the very least Youtube or Vimeo.

 Back to google.
 The search results were FLOODED with answers about video plugins for WordPress, but very few people were talking about the native player.
-I started to wonder if it was even around anymore, or if it had been abandoned.
+We started to wonder if it was even around anymore, or if it had been abandoned.

 Reading over the Codex for the video shortcode shows you what the shortcode looks like, and the different parameters that can be added to it, which was useful.